Caring for Reproductive Health

 This type of cancer is rare, accounting for only 2% to 4% of all cancers of the uterus.
 It develops in the uterine muscle, the myometrium.
 While its cause is unknown, it occurs most often in middle-aged and elderly women.
 Those who have undergone pelvic radiation in treatment of other cancers may be more likely to develop this cancer

-The Penn Medicine Virtua Cancer Program offers skilled gynecologic oncology surgeons, and a range of diagnostic procedures, advanced treatment options, and personalized support services if you are diagnosed with uterine cancer.
+The Penn Medicine Virtua Cancer Program offers skilled gynecologic oncology surgeons, and a range of diagnostic procedures, advanced treatment options including robotic surgery, and personalized support services if you are diagnosed with uterine cancer.
 You’ll receive an individualized treatment plan based on the stage of the uterine cancer as well as your age, health and personal choices.

 Our program offers advanced treatment options and palliative care services, including: